squidserv/OracleRole/README.md

 ## Warning

-This role only works on Custom Roles version 1.3.1 or newer
+Some of the visions only work on Custom Roles 1.3.1

 ## Convars